hacker65536/myit/openssl/openssl_command.md

 - req X.509 Certificate Signing Request(CSR) Manegement.
 - genrsa Generation of RSA Private key.
 Superceded by genpkey.
 - x509 X.509 Certificate Data Management.
+- s_client This implements a generic SSL/TLS client which can establish a transparent connection to a remote server speaking SSL/TLS.

 ## example